-What Google Analytics 4 means for your online Shopify store.
+What Google Analytics 4 (GA4) means for your online Shopify store

-In March of this year Google Analytics announced the inevitable, it would indeed be sunsetting the Universal Analytics (UA) branch of its analytics software and from July 2023, it'll be replaced with a more platform-diverse version called Google Analytics 4 (GA4).
+In March, Google Analytics announced the inevitable.
+They're sunsetting the Universal Analytics (UA) branch of its analytics software and from July 2023, it'll be replaced with a more platform-diverse version called Google Analytics 4 (GA4).

-Why is Google moving away from Universal Analytics and what benefit does Google Analytics 4 offer?
+Why is Google moving away from Universal Analytics and what benefit will Google Analytics 4 offer?

 Google Analytics 4 primarily focuses on privacy to provide a better user experience.
 Users are increasingly expecting to have greater understanding and control over their own data, and GA4 has been built to handle these demands from the user, as well as be in a better position to facilitate the business needs when collecting data.

-Unlike Universal Analytics, Google Analytics 4 will no longer rely solely on cookies to track user data.
-It instead uses an event-based model to create new sessions every time a user revisits your site.
-This gives admins a better understanding of user behaviour on their websites.
-GA4 also gives users greater control over what their reports focus on.
+Unlike Universal Analytics, Google Analytics 4 doesn't rely solely on cookies to track user data.
+It uses an event-based model to create new sessions every time a user revisits your site.
+This gives admins a better understanding of user behaviour and allows them greater control over what their reports focus on.
 This should mean the ability to dig deeper and report on very specific areas in a way that UA doesn't currently do.

-Even though there are still around 15 months until Universal Analytics is gone for good, it’s within your interest to start using Google Analytics 4 sooner rather than later.
-GA4 will only start collecting data from when the property has been created and the tag has been added to your site, so the sooner you get this done, the more data you will have in GA4 when Universal Analytics is finally shut down.
+Even though it's a while before Universal Analytics disappears, it’s within your interest to start using Google Analytics 4 sooner rather than later.
+GA4 will only start collecting data from the point the 'property' has been created and the tag has been added to your site.
+If you do it now, you'll have data collected and ready to go when they switch.

 Alternatively, you can get going with GA4 straight away.
-Google has given users the option to easily upgrade their existing Universal Analytics to Google Analytics 4.
-To do this, simply login to your Google Analytics account, head to the Property column and click on the Upgrade to GA4 prompt.
+Google has given users the option to upgrade early.
+To do this, simply login to your account, head to the Property column and click on the Upgrade to GA4 prompt.

-Before making the changeover to the new platform, we recommend making doubly sure that Google Analytics 4 has implemented all of the features you're currently used to.
-While Google Analytics 4 is an ever-evolving beast, GA4 in its current state is missing features that Universal Analytics currently provides, such as:
+Before making the changeover, we recommend making doubly sure that Google Analytics 4 has implemented all of the features you need.
+Whilst it's still evolving, in its current state there are some Universal Analytics features missing:

 - Complete IP filtering